synesteesia/pathAlgorithms/documentation/testDocument.md

 ## Performance testing

 Since java is a JIT compiled language the performance of each algorithm is measured 1000 times per map, and the first result is discarded.
-Average and median performance times are calculated from remaining results.
+Average, median, min and max performance times are calculated from remaining results.
 Additionally the operating systems task scheduling and os overhead might impact the results.

 To see how the algorithms scale with input size, performance testing is done with increasing number of maps as input.